 Although creating a will may seem fairly simple, it’s always best to consult with an experienced planning professional to ensure the document is properly created, executed, and maintained.
 And as we’ve seen here, there are also many scenarios in which a will won’t be the right planning option, nor would a will keep your family and assets out of court.

-With this in mind, you should meet with us, as your Personal Family Lawyer®, to discuss your specific planning needs, so we can find the right combination of planning solutions to ensure your loved ones are protected and provided for no matter what.
-Schedule a Family Wealth Planning Session™ today to get started.
+With this in mind, you should meet with us to discuss your specific planning needs, so we can find the right combination of planning solutions to ensure your loved ones are protected and provided for no matter what.

-This article is a service of Brian Musell.
+This article is a service of Colorado Wills and Estates.
 We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
-That’s why we offer a Peace of Mind Planning Session, during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
-You can begin by calling our office today to schedule a Peace of Mind Planning Session and mention this article to find out how to get this $750 session at no charge.
+That’s why we offer a Strategy Session, during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
+You can begin by calling our office today to schedule a Strategy Session and mention this article to find out how to get this $500 session at no charge.